-88. Albany Theatre Trust Capital Project
+77. Albany Theatre Trust Capital Project

-Further to Minute 77 of the Cabinet, the City Council considered a report of the Director of Business Investment and Culture which sought approval for the award of a grant of £2.908m towards a capital project at the Albany Theatre, and the borrowing necessary to enable this decision.
+The Cabinet considered a report of the Director of Business Investment and Culture, which set out proposals to award a grant of £2.908m towards a capital project at the Albany Theatre, and required borrowing.

-The project comprised improvements to the studio theatre, building of three new studio spaces, and improvements to the café and front of house areas.
-It had been developed to create a viable future business model for the operator, Albany Theatre Trust which was currently unsustainable.
+The proposed project comprised improvements to the studio theatre, building of three new studio spaces and improvements to the café and front of house areas.
+The project had been developed to create a viable future business model for the operator, Albany Theatre Trust, which was currently unsustainable.
 The proposed investment would increase the Trust's potential to generate earned and contributed income through growth in hires, the public-facing cultural programme and associated secondary spend.

-The Albany had been identified as a significant cultural asset for the city.
-In recent years the theatre has been increasing its attendances, its outreach and training programmes.
-The improvements to the premises would build on previous investment, facilitate increased use and opportunities for cultural participation for the benefit of the residents of the city.
+The Albany had been identified as a significant cultural asset for the City.
+In recent years the theatre had been increasing its attendances, its outreach and training programmes.
+The improvements to the premises would build on previous investment, facilitate increased use and opportunities for cultural participation for the benefit of the residents of the City.
 This would contribute to the legacy of the City of Culture title.

-The report indicated that £500,000 of the funding required had been earmarked from the City of Culture Capital Fund managed by the Council The remaining capital sum of £2.408m required to meet the total cost of the capital project was proposed to be funded from prudential borrowing, and the resulting debt repayment cost incorporated into the formal budget setting report for 2021/22.
+The report indicated that £500,000 of the funding required had been earmarked from the City of Culture Capital Fund managed by the Council.
+The remaining capital sum of £2.408m required to meet the total cost of the capital project was proposed to be funded from prudential borrowing, and the resulting debt repayment cost incorporated into the formal budget setting report for 2021/22.

-RESOLVED that the City Council
+RESOLVED that the Cabinet recommend that Council:

-- 1) Approved a grant of up to £2.908m be provided to the Albany Theatre Trust to support the capital proposal summarised in Section 2 of this report, subject to the conditions set out in Section 6.2. - 2) Noting that £500,000 of the required total has been earmarked from funds already approved), approved that additional capital expenditure for this purpose of up to £2.408m is added to the approved capital programme, to be funded from prudential borrowing. - 3) Noted that subject to the approval of this report, estimated annual debt servicing costs of c£250k will be incorporated into the 2021/22 (and ongoing) budget report for approval by full Council. - 4) Delegated authority to the Director of Business Investment and Culture and the Director of Finance, following consultation with the Cabinet Member for Housing and Communities and the Cabinet Member for Strategic Finance and Resources, to take all necessary steps to negotiate and enter into all necessary legal agreements to effect the recommendations in this report.
+- 1. Approve a grant of up to £2.908m be provided to the Albany Theatre Trust to support the capital proposal summarised in Section 2 of the report submitted, subject to the conditions set out in Section 6.2. - 2.
+Noting that £500,000 of the required total has been earmarked from funds already approved, approve that additional capital expenditure for this purpose of up to £2.408m is added to the approved capital programme, to be funded from prudential borrowing. - 3.
+Note that, subject to the approval of the report submitted, estimated annual debt services costs of c£250k will be incorporated into the 2021/22 (and ongoing) budget report for approval by full Council. - 4.
+Delegate authority to the Director of Business, Investment and Culture and the Director of Finance, following consultation with the Cabinet

+Member for Housing and Communities and the Cabinet Member for Strategic Finance and Resources, to take all necessary steps to negotiate and enter into all necessary legal agreements to effect the recommendations in the report submitted.

-89. Property Acquisition and Acceptance of Grant
+78. Property Acquisition and Acceptance of Grant

-Further to Minute 78 of the Cabinet, the City Council considered a report of the Director of Business, Investment and Culture which sought approval for the acquisition of the IKEA premises and adjoining land and property at Croft Road, Coventry (the Premises) for the purpose of creating a nationally significant Collections Centre for the storage, care and management of cultural, arts and historical artefacts.
-The report was further seeking acceptance of capital grant towards the 'New Collections Centre' project, along with the design and professional fees that will be required to take the scheme through detailed design and tendering.
+The Cabinet considered a report of the Director of Business, Investment and Culture, which set out proposals for the acquisition of the IKEA premises and adjoining land and property at Croft Road, Coventry for the purpose of creating a nationally significant Collections Centre for the storage, care and management of cultural, arts and historic artefacts.
+In addition, the report sought acceptance of capital grant towards the new Collections Centre project, along with the design and professional fees that would be required to take the scheme through detailed design and tendering.

-A corresponding private report was also submitted to the meeting setting out the commercially confidential matters of the proposals (Minute 91 below refers).
+A corresponding private report was also submitted to the meeting setting out the commercially confidential matters of the proposals.
+(Minute 82 below refers.)